Common Financial Statement (CFS)

 The current version of the CFS trigger figures was published on 1 April 2024, following revision of the figures.

-To obtain the current trigger figures, email the CFS mailbox.
+To obtain the current trigger figures, visit the CFT system page.